 In 2020, many organizations pivoted their business models due to the global pandemic.
 If you're one of these companies, you may have developed new processes and procedures that allowed you to safely continue operations and maintain high levels of customer service.
 Now, the effects of the pandemic have changed the face of how business gets done and potentially introduced new cybersecurity risks.
 In this article, we offer practical guidance on how to classify and measure these risks for effective cybersecurity risk management.

 Understanding Modern Technology Risks

 Before the days of the cloud (pre-2008), technology risks were generally associated with a physical facility disaster like a fire, flood, or nor'easter.
 Since everything lived within the company's four walls (servers, files, applications, etc.), an event like a building fire could mean absolute devastation.
 To mitigate that risk, appropriate controls were put in place for the situation, such as off-site backup tapes (air-gap solution) and disaster recovery centers.

 Fast forward to the post-pandemic cloud era; risks and disasters today look very different for organizations.
-These highly disruptive events come in many different forms, including ransomware attacks, social engineering, phishing attacks, major internet outages, and most recently, the global pandemic.
+These highly disruptive events come in many different forms, including ransomware attacks, social engineering, phishing attacks, and major internet outages.
 On top of that, we're seeing state-sponsored threat actors expanding their reach by actively attacking small- to medium-sized businesses as well as large corporations.
 These disasters look different, and the likelihood of one occurring is much higher than ever.
 In many cases, these risks could have been avoided or mitigated with proper planning.
 Below is a high-level look into how your organization can begin approaching and measuring your cybersecurity risks.

 How to Approach Risk Management

 It's important to have a thorough understanding of organizational risk and the potential impact it can have on your business.
 At a high level, there are four ways you can approach risk to classify and address each threat.

 Decide it is a tolerable risk, but make sure it's a fully informed decision.